MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-configure.md

 *Microsoft Tunnel is in public preview*.

-To use Microsoft Tunnel, you’ll need at least one Linux server with Docker installed, which runs either on-premises or in the cloud.
+To Install Microsoft Tunnel Gateway, you’ll need at least one Linux server with Docker installed, which runs either on-premises or in the cloud.
 Depending on your environment and infrastructure, additional configurations and software like Azure ExpressRoute might be needed.

 Before you start installation be sure to complete the following tasks: